-Famous for its stunning landmarks, Turkey is an enchanting country which is a haven for history lovers.
+Famous for its stunning landmarks, Turkey is an enchanting country that is a haven for history lovers.
 Explore the birthplace of many civilisations, empires, historical figures, and legends together with a mixture of several ethnic origins.

 A medieval castle in the city of Alanya.
 Architectural Style: Seljuk.